- Celiac disease is an autoimmune disease that affects a person’s digestive system.

 - Symptoms are caused from a reaction to gluten, a protein found in grains such as wheat, rye, and barley.

-- People with celiac disease must follow a gluten-free diet.
+- The only treatment for celiac disease is following a gluten-free diet.

-Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system overreacts to gluten, a protein found in many common carbohydrate foods made out of wheat such as cereal, bread, and pasta.
+Celiac disease (also known as coeliac disease or celiac sprue) is the name of a condition in which the body’s own immune system overreacts to gluten, a protein found in many common carbohydrate foods made out of wheat, rye, or barley such as cereal, bread, and pasta.

 How does celiac disease affect the body?